dipanshuzalke/CodeHawks_CIH_2.0/README.md

-Here’s your **updated short README file** with the two additional features:

----

 # 🚀 Student Career Companion – Full Stack Learning Platform

 An AI-powered platform designed to guide college students from their **first year to final year** with personalized roadmaps, hands-on projects, DSA mastery, AI interview preparation, and a supportive learning community.